Drizzle it over a really good vanilla icecream.

 Make a glaze to go with good butchers sausages, or add a splash to your onion gravy.

 Baking a cake?
-Try experimenting with adding Aperitif to the buttercream or icing!
+Try experimenting with adding Dessert Cider to the buttercream or icing!

 Use the neck end of a half shoulder of pork, with the bone in (this is cheaper than having it boned).
 Ask the butcher to score the rind if this hasn’t been done so already.
 Ours weighed about 4 kilos.
-Tablespoon of smoked paprika, tablespoon of cumin, 70ml of Apple Aperitif (about a wineglass).
+Tablespoon of smoked paprika, tablespoon of cumin, 70ml of Dessert Cider (about a wineglass).

 The meat should fall apart and not need carving.
 Serve with the heated Apple Jus, some green veg and mashed potatoes, or whatever you like.
 Unfortunately we were enjoying it so much we forgot to take a photo, but it was delicious!